RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 Since we can't possibly map out the entire C-space, what if we don't even try?
 This is the fundamental shift in thinking that leads to Sampling-Based Motion Planning (SBMP).
 Instead of exhaustively checking every possible location, we can simply generate random configurations in the C-space and check if they are valid (i.e., not in collision).

 The core intuition is that if we take enough random samples, we can build a sparse but effective map that captures the essential connectivity of the free space.
 We don't need to know about every single point; we just need to know enough to find a way from start to goal.
 This approach trades the guarantee of finding the absolute best path for the ability to find a feasible path, quickly, in incredibly complex, high-dimensional spaces.
-Early on, these planners proved their power by solving highly constrained problems that were previously intractable, such as the famous "alpha puzzle"
+Early on, these planners proved their power by solving highly constrained problems that were previously intractable, such as the famous "alpha puzzle":

 <video width="600" autoplay loop muted playsinline controls>
   <source src="{{ '/assets/videos/sampling_planning/alpha_puzzle.mp4' | relative_url }}" type="video/mp4">